-This section showcases useful material created by other other developers.
-If you have written a blog post or recorded a video about Spring Data JPA, and want to include it to this section, ping me at Twitter and I will check it out.
+This section showcases useful material created by other developers.
+If you have written a blog post or recorded a video about Spring Data JPA, and want to include it to this section, ping me on Twitter and I will check it out.
 If I think that it is useful, I will add it to this section.

 Java Persistence API

 - The Java EE 6 Tutorial Part VI: Persistence

 - The Java EE 7 Tutorial Part VIII: Persistence